RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### 3 - Choose A Leyline Path and Channel Energy Over it

-Starting with the Druid Token the player just moved and ending with the player's second Druid Token...
+Starting with the Druid Token the player just moved and ending with the player's second Druid Token:

 ### 4 - Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path